-3. Use Rubber cases / snap-ons when your iOS device is plugged in to the PC/laptop.
+#3.
+Use Rubber cases/snap-on when your iOS device is plugged into the PC/laptop

 I had the habit of using my smartphone when it was plugged into my laptop.
 The incident where a Chinese woman was electrocuted has changed this habit too.
 When my laptop is plugged into the mains, I refrain from using my iPhone when it’s connected to the laptop.
 It’s an over-reaching security measure but hey, you can’t be too cautious with electricity and gadgets.

 But if you do want to use, have a rubber casing around the iPhone/iPad and keep away from touching the metal parts.

 #4.
 Buy a new charger the moment it begins to act up.
 Don’t wait

 The moment your charger begins to act weirdly, it’s time to change it.
 Chargers can be fixed but over the years, the circuitry has become just a bit more complicated that it’s better to get a new one instead of trying to fix one.

 And don’t delay.
 It’s a costly gadget that you’re using with so you better use a new, good charger.

 #5.
 Ensure proper earthing in your electric connections